 With even more odd photos, Hollow City is an urgent necessity for those itching to know what happens next to the Bird and peculiar children in war-devastated London as they seek to defeat the hollows.

 The fairy king—a children's story.
 A legend says that an entire village in a town called Reliance mysteriously disappeared one day.
-There a little girl named Lisa who believed also disappeared...
+There was a little girl named Lisa who was believed to have also disappeared...

-On a shore in Scotland is a sea house where two tales unravel, one of the woman renovating the house, who found mermaid bones beneath the floor.
+On a shore in Scotland is a sea house where two tales unravel, one of them being about a woman renovating the house who found mermaid bones beneath the floor.
 The other, a reverend obsessed with finding proof.

 A weekly Fish Fry at the Kingfisher Inn brings together a teen boy with a magic knife, a teen girl who cooks in a tasteless kitchen, and another boy who follows ghosts into the past.

-At thirty, Josey spends her free time hiding in a secret closet usually filled with forbidden sweets and travel magazines, until a waitress appears whose advice will change both lives forever.
+At thirty, Josey spends her free time hiding from her controlling mother in her secret, second closet usually filled with forbidden sweets and travel magazines, until a waitress appears in it, whose advice changes everyone's lives.